Carolyn Carlson (artist)

 Carolyn Carlson (born 7 March 1943) is an American born French nationalized contemporary dance choreographer, performer, and poet.
 She is of Finnish descent.

 She is the director of the Centre Chorégraphique National in Roubaix and of the Atelier de Paris at La Cartoucherie de Vincennes in Paris.

-She was awarded the title of Chevalier des Arts et des Lettres of the French Republic.
+Carlson was awarded the title of Chevalier des Arts et des Lettres of the French Republic.

 Career

 She initially studied dance at the San Francisco School of Ballet and at the University of Utah.
 In 1965 she joined the Alwin Nikolaïs dance company in New York becoming an outstanding dancer of the company.

 In 1968 she won the International Dance Festival in Paris as Best Dancer (Meilleur Danseur).

 In 1971, she joined the Anne Béranger dance company and in 1972 she presented Rituel pour un rêve mort at the Avignon Festival.
 Successively she was invited to join the London School of Contemporary Dance as an instructor, performer and choreographer.

 In 1974 she met Rolf Liebermann and was invited to join the Paris Opera as a choreographer.